javo05/golin/README.md

 # golin

-Golin is an approach to create a microservice that allows multiple services to use authentication without needing to implement it.
+Golin is an approach to create a microservice that allows multiple systems or apps to use authentication without needing to implement it by their own.

 The project uses JWT as a way of securing the comunication bewteen the client and the login server.
 Please refer to the RFC7519 for details (it's included in the links below).